great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

                     batch_request=batch_request,
                     expectation_suite=suite
                 )
-                batch.head()

         5. Check your data
-        Now that you have a :ref:`Batch <reference__core_concepts__datasources>`, you can use it to create :ref:`Expectations <expectations>` or validate the data.

-            You can check that the first few lines of your batch are what you expect by running:
+            You can check that the first few lines of your Batch are what you expect by running:

             .. code-block:: python